Daily readings

 Monday, April 13, 2026

 Saint Martin I, Pope and Martyr.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Martin I, Pope and Martyr